FollyMaddy/scraper-tools/README.md

 Extra info :

-Read the script

-This is the basic version ! kept in here for backup !

-Advice : use archive-v3.sh (the improved version)

-# Program : archive-v3.sh

-Use :

-Educational script on how we can get files from --the archive-- !

-How to run :

-Make the program executable, dubbleclick and choose open in terminal.

-Or run it from the terminal with : ./archive.sh

-Extra info :

-Improved check speed for files already downloaded
+Improved check speed for files already processed

 Makes an 00index file that is checked at restart